 Children also play board games that teach financial literacy.
-Parents and teens attend classes on taxes, budgeting, avoiding debt and scams, financing college and cars, online banking, securing your savings, teaching financial responsibility to their children – and more.
-We also run a Financial Counseling Station where parents receive help from financial professionals in improving their credit, managing banking and loans, dealing with collections or identity theft, paying taxes, and clarifying the legalese in confusing letters they receive in the mail.
+Parents and teens attend classes on taxes, budgeting, avoiding debt and scams, financing college and cars, online banking, securing your savings, teaching financial responsibility to your children – and more.
+We also offer Financial Consultations where parents receive help from financial professionals in improving their credit, managing banking and loans, dealing with collections or identity theft, paying taxes, and clarifying the legalese in confusing letters they receive in the mail.

 Families tell us:Our Program Evaluation demonstrates how successful Sunday Friends is with teaching Financial Literacy.